htsrjdrouse/daksh-toolchanger-v2/Klipper/klipper_concepts_filament_detection.md

 # Filament sensors #

 The code that controls this is filament_sensors.cfg.
 This is a set up for 2 tools.
 The key is to make sure TURN_ON_ALL_FILAMENT_SENSORS is in the start gcode.
 The PAUSE_AND_ALERT_FILAMENT macro will be modified so that PAUSE is changed to PAUSE_RESUME.
+ENABLE_FILAMENT_SENSOR is called by toolchanger.cfg through the gcode_macro SUB_TOOL_PICKUP_END.

 ```
 [filament_motion_sensor encoder_t0]